Want to get updates to your mailbox? 📬

 Facebook Analytics includes Facebook Page Insights & Facebook Audience Insights.
 Both are Facebook Analytics tools that provide valuable information that can help you track and measure your results to refine your social media strategy.

-Facebook Page Insights gives you detailed analytics for your Facebook Page, so that you can track what works and observe how users interact with your content.
+Facebook Page Insights gives you detailed analytics for your Facebook Page so that you can track what works and observe how users interact with your content.

 Facebook Audience Insights helps you understand your Facebook audience so you can better target ads and create more relevant content.